agarabhishek/BurpProxy/README.md

 Currently Supported Padding Schemes:

-	1) BitPadding: Pad with 0x80 (10000000) followed by zero (null) bytes.
+	1) BitPadding - Pad with 0x80 (10000000) followed by zero (null) bytes.
-	2) CMS: Also called PKCS#5/PKCS#7.
+	2) CMS - Also called PKCS#5/PKCS#7.
 Pad with bytes all of the same value as the number of padding.
-	3) ZeroLen: Also called ANSI X.923.
+	3) ZeroLen - Also called ANSI X.923.
 Pad with zeroes except make the last byte equal to the number (length) of padding bytes.
-	4) Null: Also called Zero Padding.Pad with null bytes.
+	4) Null - Also called Zero Padding.Pad with null bytes.
 Only for encrypting of text data.
-	5) ISO: Known as ISO/IEC 7816-4.
+	5) ISO - Known as ISO/IEC 7816-4.
 Pad with 80 (Hexadecimal) followed by 00.
-	6) Random: Also called -ISO 10126.
+	6) Random - Also called -ISO 10126.
 Pad with random bytes + last byte equal to the number of padding bytes.

 *File is Padding.py*
 *See README in Padding.tar.gz for more details*